Kingxukai/linux/Documentation/sound/soc/dapm.rst

 * Mic Jack
 * Codec Pins

-Endpoints are added to the DAPM graph so that their usage can be determined in order to save power. e.g. NC codecs pins will be switched OFF, unconnected jacks can also be switched OFF.
+Endpoints are added to the woke DAPM graph so that their usage can be determined in order to save power. e.g. NC codecs pins will be switched OFF, unconnected jacks can also be switched OFF.